bbadzioch/461_site/modules/schedule/_posts/weekly_digests/weekly_digest_4.md

 1. It is true that $$L_2$$ regression is used more often than $$L_1$$, and non-uniqueness of $$L_1$$ is one of the main reasons for it.
 There are cases though, where $$L_1$$ regression may be a better fit.
-One way to decide it is based on probability theory:
+One way to decide it, is based on probability theory:
    $$L_2$$ regression is related to the normal distribution of the error terms in the data, while $$L_1$$ regression is related to the Laplace distribution.
 As a side note, some methods used in data analysis use a combination of $$L_1$$ and $$L_2$$, see e.g. the